 Common Pitfalls of Web Page Translation

-In the race towards singularity, when it comes to who (or what) will dominate the workplace in the future between man and machine, the machines often win — well, in science fiction movies, at least.
+In the race towards singularity opens in a new window, when it comes to who (or what) will dominate the workplace in the future between man and machine, the machines often win — well, in science fiction movies, at least.
 (Does Skynet ring any bells?)
 While we’re not dealing with Terminators here, you’ll find many websites and software platforms that offer automatic translations to and from just about any language you’d care to translate.
 While these options can work for more basic communication needs, they don’t work well for professional webpages or websites.
 You shouldn’t rely on the machines too much when it comes to quality translations.

 Why is that, exactly?
 Well, because they’re not human, no matter how much awesome coding goes into them.
 And language (and language translation) is often as much about art and nuances as it is about grammar rules and lexicon.

-While we don’t want to knock machine translation all together (just in case they do take over someday), they aren’t great at figuring out the meanings behind the meaning (back to nuanced language), which is often used in legal jargon, or in implicit business deals and negotiations where cultural taboos or accepted modes of communication (maybe you don’t want to lay all of your cards on the table) limit how a particular idea can be conveyed.
+While we don’t want to knock machine translation all together (just in case they do take over someday), they aren’t great at figuring out the meanings behind the meaning (back to nuanced language).
+This is often used in legal jargon, or in implicit business deals and negotiations where cultural taboos or accepted modes of communication (maybe you don’t want to lay all of your cards on the table) limit how a particular idea can be conveyed.

 Seeing the Complete Picture

-Don’t think of webpage translations as just words and sentences on a page that need to be translated.
+Don’t think of web page translations as just words and sentences on a page that need to be translated.
 Try to think of them as ideas detailing a company’s core values — and perhaps even its reasons for being.
 In other words, why would someone want to visit your site in the first place?
 These are all things a reputable translation service can help you achieve.
 Language and context go hand in hand — and it will benefit you greatly if you work with your translation team by providing both.

 Understanding How Translation Agencies Work (and Can Help You)